NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 ------

-For information on using CloudFormation StackSets to bootstrap multiple environments, see [Bootstrapping multiple AWS accounts for AWS CDK using CloudFormation StackSets](https://aws.amazon.com/blogs/mt/bootstrapping-multiple-aws-accounts-for-aws-cdk-using-cloudformation-stacksets/) in the *AWS Cloud Operations & Migrations Blog*\.
+For information on using CloudFormation StackSets to bootstrap multiple environments, see [Bootstrapping multiple AWS accounts for AWS CDK using CloudFormation StackSets](https://aws.amazon.com/blogs/mt/bootstrapping-multiple-aws-accounts-for-aws-cdk-using-cloudformation-stacksets/) in the *AWS Cloud Operations & Migrations Blog*.

 ## When to bootstrap your environment<a name="bootstrapping-env-when"></a>

-You must bootstrap each AWS environment before you deploy into the environment\.
-We recommend that you proactively bootstrap each environment that you plan to use\.
-You can do this before you plan on actually deploying CDK apps into the environment\.
-By proactively bootstrapping your environments, you prevent potential future issues such as Amazon S3 bucket name conflicts or deploying CDK apps into environments that haven't been bootstrapped\.
+You must bootstrap each AWS environment before you deploy into the environment.
+We recommend that you proactively bootstrap each environment that you plan to use.
+You can do this before you plan on actually deploying CDK apps into the environment.
+By proactively bootstrapping your environments, you prevent potential future issues such as Amazon S3 bucket name conflicts or deploying CDK apps into environments that haven't been bootstrapped.

-It’s okay to bootstrap an environment more than once\.
-If an environment has already been bootstrapped, the bootstrap stack will be upgraded if necessary\.
-Otherwise, nothing will happen\.
+It’s okay to bootstrap an environment more than once.
+If an environment has already been bootstrapped, the bootstrap stack will be upgraded if necessary.
+Otherwise, nothing will happen.

  If you attempt to deploy a CDK stack into an environment that hasn’t been bootstrapped, you will see an error like the following: